Synthesizing Analysis and Literature for Impact

 5. Turning Limitations into a Strength

-Do not bury your limitations.
+Do not apologize for your limitations.
 Present them as a strength and a springboard for future work.

 Don't: “A limitation was the small sample size, which is bad.”
 Do: “The generalizability of these findings may be limited by the relatively small sample size, which was drawn from a single geographic region.
 This presents a valuable opportunity for future research to replicate this study with a larger, more diverse sample to test the robustness of these effects.”